José Díaz (Spanish politician): In the Soviet Union

 Diaz's health deteriorated due to stomach cancer, and he left Spain for the Soviet Union in November 1938, being operated on in Leningrad.
 He remained in Moscow after the Republican defeat and the start of World War II, being active as a cadre in the Comintern Secretariat (an overseer of communists in Spain, South America, and British India).
 Díaz also wrote an essay containing self-criticism, one prompted by the ideological demands of the Great Purge and Stalin's personality cult, entitled Las enseñanzas de Stalin, guía luminoso para los comunistas españoles ("The Teachings of Stalin, a Luminous Guide for the Spanish Communists").
-The articles he wrote in the period were collected as Tres años de lucha ("Three Years of Combat").
+The articles he wrote in the period were collected as Tres años de lucha ("Three Years of Struggle").

 When the German forces invaded the Soviet state in June 1941, José Díaz was forced to take refuge in Pushkin.
 In autumn, he settled in Tbilisi (Georgian SSR) but his ailment and the immense pain caused him to take his own life that spring.
 The circumstances of his death have been disputed ever since, with many believing that he had actually been murdered on Stalin's orders.
-Notably, the stance Díaz had taken in 1939, when he asked for the PCE to be given full control over the Republican government, went clearly (albeit perhaps unwittingly) against the Stalinist strategy.
+Notably, the stance Díaz had taken in 1939, when he asked for the PCE to be given full control over the Republican government, went clearly (albeit perhaps unwittingly) against Stalin's strategy.

 The KGB file concerning him was declassified in the 1990s (after the fall of the Soviet Union): it failed to provide any evidence incriminating Stalin's government.
 Díaz was replaced as general secretary by Dolores Ibárruri.

 José Díaz was initially buried in Tbilisi's Vera Cemetery, where a tomb monument authored by the Georgian sculptor Moris Talakvadze was installed.
 The statue disappeared in the early 1990s and only a tombstone has survived.
 In April 2005, José Díaz's remains were reburied in Seville, and the PCE honored his memory with a ceremonial; the city's Ayuntamiento unanimously voted to designate him Hijo predilecto ("Favorite son").

 His surname became a popular given name in the USSR.